Experience our Northwest Territories family travel blog and discover a land teeming with Northern Lights, Wildlife, and

 Northwest Territories travel isn’t like travel to most destinations in Canada.
 This blue-collar city may only have 20,000 residents, but it is the hub of all activity in the territory.
 And the flood of tourists coming through to witness the Northern Lights during the winter months, or experience the stunning wilderness during the summer, make Yellowknife seem WAY bigger than it is.
 Our Northwest Territories guide will help you understand what you need to know about travel to Yellowknife and beyond.

 - The capital of the Northwest Territories is Yellowknife.
-Yellowknife has a population just under 20,000 people.
+Yellowknife has a population of just under 20,000 people.

 - Indigenous culture